 The lavishly redesigned Rijksmuseum reopened in Amsterdam in April 2013 to international acclaim.
 Now a new exhibition has opened to coincide with the official opening of the museum’s new outdoor gallery.
 It was unveiled on the first-ever Museumplein Weekend, which was celebrated June 21 through 23.
 Henry Moore has come to Amsterdam.

 April 25, 2013

 Amsterdam in spring means flowers; Keukenhof Gardens near Lisse only open for a couple of months a year – in 2013 from March 21 to May 20.
 Every year seven million bulbs are planted here, forming a psychedelic carpet of flowers, with some 100 varieties of tulip as well as daffodils and hyacinths.
 The Gardens are xxx from Amsterdam and there is a direct bus from Schiphol Airport Plaza.

 March 14, 2013

-The tulips are coming out in Holland – it must be springtime.
-Every year, March is eagerly awaited by gardeners everywhere, not just because it’s the time when things will actually start growing again and they can get back outside with their buckets and spades, but because March is the month when the Keukenhof park opens each year for its short two month splendor.
+The tulips are coming out in The Netherlands – it must be springtime.
+Every year, March is eagerly awaited by gardeners everywhere, not just because it’s the time when plants will actually start growing again and they can get back outside with their buckets and spades, but because March is the month when Keukenhof Gardens tours start each year for its short two-month burst of splendor.